Student Perspective: Advice for Finding a Ph.D. Advisor

 Attend School Events

-SDS hosts many school-wide events such as holiday parties and beginning of semester welcome back parties, which can be an easy way to network with faculty members.
+The School hosts many school-wide events such as holiday parties and beginning-of-semester welcome-back parties, which can be an easy way to network with faculty members.
 Everyone is very open to talking at these events, so do not be afraid to introduce yourself to faculty members and ask them about their research.

 Invite Faculty Members to Coffee